Connect girls with science, technology, engineering and math learning with Girls In STEM initiative

 How can you help?

-Give a grant for $210 so one grade-school or high school girl can participate in STEM learning for a spring semester.
+Give a gift of $210 so one grade-school or high school girl can participate in STEM learning for a spring semester.